andrewchambers/g/README.md

 A new simple systems programming language - WIP

 I am a big fan of both Go and C, however both have problems.
-You would never  write an OS in Go, and C has alot of legacy quirks.
+You would never  write an OS in Go, and C has alot of legacy quirks and design descisions that may not be good in hindsight.

 G aims to solves these problems.
 * Easy to parse syntax which isn't context sensitive, similar to Go.